qteatime/crochet/docs/design/0004-collections.md

 ### Containers

 - **container** (a collection of items)
-  - (list, linked-list, map, range, set, record)
+  : list, linked-list, map, range, set, record
   - contains:
-- **countable container** (a collection of items with a known finite amount)
-  - (list, linked-list, map, range, set, record)
+- **countable container** (a collection of items with a known finite amount) : list, linked-list, map, range, set, record
-  - count, is-empty^
+  - count
+  - optional - is-empty
-- **modifiable container** (a collection of items that can be changed)
+- **modifiable container** (a collection of items that can be changed) : list, linked-list, set
-  - (list, linked-list, set)
   - add:, remove:
-- **mapped container** (a collection of items identified by keys)
+- **mapped container** (a collection of items identified by keys) : record, map
-  - (record, map)
-  - at:, at:default:, contains-key:
+  - at:, contains-key:
+  - optional - at:default:
-- **modifiable mapped container** (a mapped container that can change)
+- **modifiable mapped container** (a mapped container that can change) : record, map
-  - (record, map)
-  - at:put:, at:update:, remove-at:
+  - at:put:, remove-at:
+  - optional - at:update:, at:default:update:
 - **mergeable mapped container**
-  - (record, map)
+  : record, map
   - merge:

 ### Sequences